wso2/docs-is/en/docs/references/concepts/authorization/user-managed-access.md

 UMA works by defining a workflow that creates authorization policies on a centralized authorization server.
 There are five main roles associated with a UMA workflow.

-- **Resource owner**: The user or entity that grants access to a protected resource.
+- **Resource owner**: The user or entity that grants access to a protected resource

 - **Resource server**: Hosts the protected resources.
 The resource server is capable of accepting and responding to requests to access protected resources.

 - **Authorization server**: Protects the resources in the resource server on behalf of the resource owner.
 WSO2 Identity Server usually acts as the authorization server.

-- **Client**: An application that acts on behalf of the requesting party.
+- **Client**: An application that acts on behalf of the requesting party

-- **Requesting party**: An entity that seeks to access a protected resource using a client.
+- **Requesting party**: An entity that seeks to access a protected resource using a client

 ### The flow